ravenOSS/douglas_richards_site/content/posts/Rendering syntax highlighted code from Markdown.md

 For any developer blogger writing markdown, its obvious that a method is needed to render code examples.

-ReactMarkdown combined with React Syntax Highlighter yeilds a simple solution.
+ReactMarkdown combined with React Syntax Highlighter yields a simple solution.

 Here is some markdown with some code examples: